RebekkaLea/remotelighting-test/README.md

 **Requirements**

 - 📄 **Main map name**: The default workflow expects **`document.ditamap`**.
+  - Rename your DITA map **`document.ditamap`**.
+Suggest doing this before putting your DITA content inside the dita directory.
-  - You *can* rename it, but then you must update the workflow where it references `document.ditamap` (open `.github/workflows/ci.yml` and search for that filename).
+  - You *can* give it a different name, but then you must update the workflow where it references `document.ditamap` (open `.github/workflows/ci.yml` and search for that filename).
 - 🏠 **Homepage**: `dita/index.dita` will serve as the site’s landing page.
+  - Create an index.dita generic or concept topic.
+Suggest doing this before putting your DITA content inside the dita directory.
-  - You need to reference your `index.dita` as the first topic reference in your `document.ditamap`.
+  - Reference your `index.dita` as the first topic reference in your `document.ditamap`.
 Otherwise, your deliverables will not have a home page or introduction.
+Suggest doing this before        putting your DITA content inside the dita directory.
+The index.dita topic might include overview or about information.
 - 📁 Keep topics, maps, and media under the `dita/` folder.

 ---